dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

  ### 1.2.3.
 COM, C++ and /kernel builds

 ["Compiler COM Support"](https://docs.microsoft.com/en-us/cpp/cpp/compiler-com-support?redirectedfrom=MSDN&view=vs-2019) was designed, implemented and tested to also use C++ exceptions.
-Not SEH.[MSFT COM](https://en.wikipedia.org/wiki/Component_Object_Model) predates C++ standardizations.
+Not SEH.
+[MSFT COM](https://en.wikipedia.org/wiki/Component_Object_Model) predates C++ standardizations.
 Just like SEH does.

-In 2020 Q4, if and when attempting C++ `/kernel`  or no `/EH` builds, C++ exceptions are replaced with SEH.
+In 2020 Q4, if and when attempting using `<comdef.h>` types, in what we have defined above as "SEH builds", C++ exceptions are replaced with SEH.
+Almost transparently.

-You need to know right now [things are happening in there "by accident"](https://github.com/MicrosoftDocs/cpp-docs/issues/2494#issuecomment-701200395).
-Pleas do not rely on `<comdef.h>` `/kernel` or not `/EH` combination until further notice.
+You need to know right now, [things are happening in there "by accident"](https://github.com/MicrosoftDocs/cpp-docs/issues/2494#issuecomment-701200395).
+Pleas do not rely on `<comdef.h>` "SEH builds" combination until further notice.

-"Compiler COM Support" and SEH is accidental combination that works 2020 Q4.
+"Compiler COM Support" and SEH is accidental combination that just happens to work, 2020 Q4.

 MSFT ["Compiler COM Support"](https://docs.microsoft.com/en-us/cpp/cpp/compiler-com-support?redirectedfrom=MSDN&view=vs-2019) I do like, it is C++, it is simple and it "just works".
-But these days it is meeting the not-so-simple standard C++, and WG 21 representatives and followers, inside MSFT.
-So somebody has decided \<comdef.h> and friends will firmly stay inside c++ exceptions territory.
-Which is very wierd since all of the MS STL does easily switch between SEH and C++ exceptions.
+But these days somebody has decided \<comdef.h> and friends will firmly stay inside c++ exceptions territory.
+Which is weird since all of the MS STL does easily in SEH builds, is to switch between SEH and C++ exceptions.

+Easily but not transparently, since in the SEH build, keywords `try`,`throw` and `catch` do not compile.

 ## 1.3.
 Conclusion(s)